ing-bank/baker/docs/index.md

 ## Why Baker

-Upgrading your business to an agile, adaptive and scalable microservice-based architecture can bring significant advantages, but also critical challenges:

-- Coupling of business logic to service technologies
-- Inherent complexities of distributed systems

-Baker solves these challenges by providing an expressive language to encode your business logic (recipe), and a distributed runtime to scale recipe instances with little configuration and no extra development.
+When working with microservice architectures, you encounter various challenges related to distributed systems.
+Things like communication models, consistency management, failure handling, scaling approaches, and more.
+Baker simplifies the development process by offering out-of-the-box solutions with its clustered runtime.
+Baker nodes can create and distribute instances of recipes, handle failures in interactions using different strategies, restore the state of long-lived processes, and provide additional functionalities to streamline microservice development.

+???
+Abstract "Service composition"
+    Baker allows you to compose complex business processes by combining multiple microservices.
+It acts as a centralized control mechanism to define the sequence and dependencies between services.
+Facilitating the execution of orchestrated processes.
+Enabling you to build more robust and sophisticated applications that span multiple services.

-### Decouple business logic from your microservices
+???
+Abstract "Decouple business logic from service technologies"
     Baker forces you to separate business logic from implementation details.
 Your business logic is expressed as a recipe via the Java, Kotlin, or Scala DSL.
 The implementation details are contained in the interaction implementations.

-### Ease the friction of distributed systems
-When developing microservices you are confronted with all the inherent challenges of distributed systems, topics like communication models, consistency decisions, handling failure, scaling models, etc. Baker eases the development by providing out-of-the-box solutions from its clustered runtime.
-Baker nodes are able to create and distribute recipe instances between them, handle failed interactions with several strategies, restore the state of long-lived process and more.

-### Reason about your business process without the burdens of technology
-Baker can visualize your recipes, enabling developers and business stakeholders to better communicate and reason about the business processes.
+???
+Abstract "Retry mechanism"
+    Baker includes a built-in retry mechanism.
+When a failure occurs in a microservice, Baker can automatically retry the failed operation.
+Retrying the operation can help overcome transient errors or temporary network issues.
+Baker can be configured with retry policies, including parameters such as the number of retries, delay between retries, and exponential backoff strategies.

+???
+Abstract "Visualize your business process"
+    Bakers ability to visualize recipes provides a powerful communication tool that helps product owners, architects, and engineers to have a common understanding of the business process.
+This feature allows you to easily share your recipe with others, enabling collaboration and feedback.

 ## Where to go from here?

 New to Baker?
 A good first step is to read more about Baker's [core concepts](sections/concepts).
 Afterward, you can follow this quick [tutorial](sections/tutorial) to build your first Baker process.